ap-1/langchain-upstash-redis/README.md

 We construct a new Redis client using the `Redis` class explorted from `@upstash/redis`.
 It conveniently provides a method to load environment variables automatically, which mirrors the behavior of `ChatOpenAI`.
 As long as you named your environment variables correctly, you won't need to pass any additional arguments either of these classes.

-In your app, you may want to use the user's ID or some other unique identifier for the `sessionId` to ensure that messages are not shared between users, but we'll use the current date for the sake of this demo. `UpstashRedisChatMessageHistory` provides more configuration options like `sessionTTL`, to set the lifetime of the cache.
+In your app, you may want to use the user's ID or some other unique identifier for the `sessionId` to ensure that messages are not shared between users, but we'll use the current date for the sake of this demo. `UpstashRedisChatMessageHistory` provides more configuration options like `sessionTTL` to set the lifetime of the cache.

 It is important to enable `streaming` on the model, as this will allow us to use our destructured `handlers` object from before to pipe the results of the chain to `stream`.
 Finally, we can call the chain, passing in the latest message and the `handlers` object:

 ```ts
 // snip